Career Spotlight: Health Information Specialist

 Health Information Specialist Salary

 You may be wondering about the job outlook of a health information specialist.
-Well, according to the Bureau of Labor Statistics, as of May 2021, the national average salary of medical records specialists—a category that includes health information specialists—was $46,660.
-Employment in this field is expected to grow 7 percent from 2021 to 2031 due to the aging population.
+Well, according to the U.S. Bureau of Labor Statistics, as of 2024, the national median salary of medical records specialists—a category that includes health information specialists—was $50,250.
+Employment in this category is expected to grow 7% from 2024 to 2034 due to the aging population.
 An increase in the age of the population will mean more medical tests and treatments, and therefore more widespread use of health records and a greater need for professionals to maintain them.

 If a career as a health information specialist aligns with your goals, consider speaking with an Excelsior admissions counselor to start you educational journey toward this career.